Surtees TS5 and Surtees TS5A car-by-car histories

 Driven by: Trevor Taylor.
 First race: Mallory Park (UK R8), 25 May 1970.
 Total of 2 recorded races.

 Sold new to RACE but not used.
 It would appear that RACE continued to use their ex-works TS5s.
 This must be the car advertised by Hamilton Vose (Chicago, IL) in Autoweek 15 Apr 1972, described as a 1970 TS5A that "has never been out of our shop".
 The car then had a Weismann gearbox, indicating that it is the unassembled Surtees that was later owned by Donald Finlayson but again not raced by him.
 Finlayson sold it to Tom Snellback (of The Last Detail, North Chicago, IL) and it was restored for him by Baci Motorsports in the late 1980s.
 Raced by Snellback at Elkhart Lake in 1991 and advertised by him in September 1993.
 Snellback put the car into an auction at Elkhart Lake in 1999 where it was bought by Tom Juckette (Clive, IA).
 He was entered in a race at Elkhart Lake in July 2000 and also finished sixth in class at the BRIC event at Elkhart Lake in July 2001 in the #411 "1970 Surtees TS5".
 Juckette died in 2005 but the car was retained by his wife Linda Juckette until sold in March 2015 to Kyle Hallett (Gold Coast, Queensland, Australia), who has researched the car's history.
-Still with Kyle in February 2017.
+The restoration was completed by June 2021, when the car ran demo laps at Queensland Raceway.

 The UK cars in the US in 1969